bendoppler/podspec-dependency-resolve/README.md

 ![Example image](./images/image.png)
 Like the image above, we have: A->B->C and A->C. We will output the file csv named "remove_dependency.csv" to show the targets that can be removed from A. For this example, it will be like this:
 A,C. The first column is the target, and the following targets are targets can be removed.

+Moreover, we also draw dependency graph for specific target based on this idea.
+We remove all dependencies lika A->C, so we can see dependencie between targets clearer.
 ## Installation

 Add this line to your application's Gemfile: